Ninise/BinitAndroid/README.md

 ## 🖥 Work in progress

-# Waste Sorting Educational App
+# Gargabe Sorting Educational App

 The goal of the project is to teach people how to sort their garbage, especially useful for people how are new to garbage sorting